 ✅ | ✅ | ❎ |

 I experienced audio feedback loops when the viewing device was near the camera.
-These were quite bad compared with those experienced on other security cameras—painfully loud and irritating.

 The camera has high pitched sound effects that occasionally beep and boop, and since these are pretty much absent from other cameras, I suspect the sound effects may have created the feedback.
 That being said, once I switched to mobile data, I noticed they didn’t occur so much.